Does the Media Have a Liberal Bias?

 News reporters did indeed criticize U.S. military efforts in Vietnam.
 CBS news anchor Walter Cronkite, one of the 10 TV legends, returned from a trip to Vietnam to say the war was not winnable.
 It was one of 12 events that changed news coverage.
 But President Lyndon B. Johnson, a liberal Democrat, was still in the White House.
 So Cronkite's analysis would have been critical of a liberal politician, not a conservative one.

-As for the 2008 presidential campaign, media attention focused on the Democratic race for president because of its historic nature -- the nominee was either going to be Barack Obama or Hillary Clinton.
+As for the 2008 presidential campaign, media attention focused on the Democratic race for president because of its historic nature.
+The nominee was either going to be Barack Obama or Hillary Clinton.
 The storyline was more exciting than the contest on the Republican side.

 But while some say Republican nominee John McCain did not get favorable coverage, he had long been considered a favorite of news reporters.
 Part of that was because of his "Straight Talk Express" bus during the 2000 election.
 Reporters had nearly non-stop access to McCain as they all traveled the countryside during that year's Republican primaries.

 When discussing allegations of liberal media bias, it's important to define the media.
 Hollywood stars, like liberal George Clooney, aren't shy about expressing their political views or working to elect candidates.
 Oprah Winfrey is credited with giving Obama the boost he needed to overtake Hillary Clinton in the 2008 Democratic primaries, although she faced a backlash from some viewers for turning her back on a female candidate.
+However, Clint Eastwood has long favored conservative candidates and spoke at the 2012 Republican National Convention.

 Neither Clooney nor Winfrey is bound by the same ethical standards of traditional news reporters, who are well advised not to get too chummy with political candidates.
 Talk show hosts, like Rachel Maddow of MSNBC, present slanted TV programs that shouldn't be considered straight news.
 While she's politically liberal, she's offset by Sean Hannity and other conservatives on Fox News Channel.